Columbus Blue Jackets: Tortorella era (2015–2021)

 The Blue Jackets returned to the playoffs in 2018 as a wild card qualifier, going in back-to-back years for the first time.
 There they faced the Metropolitan Division champion Washington Capitals in the first round, winning the first two games in overtime and their first series lead.
 However, they lost the next four games and the series in six games.

-The Blue Jackets returned to the playoffs the following year, where they swept the Presidents' Trophy winner Tampa Bay Lightning in the First Round to win their first ever playoff series, but lost their Second Round series in six games to the Boston Bruins.
-The Blue Jackets would then lose long-time starting goaltender Sergei Bobrovsky, centre Matt Duchene, and the team's leader in points, Artemi Panarin, in free agency during the 2019 off-season.
+In 2019, the Blue Jackets, with expiring contracts, went all-in at the trade deadline, acquiring Matt Duchene and Ryan Dzingel, along with several other players.
+They qualified for the 2019 playoffs as the second wild card, where they swept the Presidents' Trophy winner Tampa Bay Lightning in the first round to win their first ever playoff series, but lost their second round series in six games to the Boston Bruins.
+The Blue Jackets would then lose long-time starting goaltender Sergei Bobrovsky, Matt Duchene, and the team's leader in points, Artemi Panarin, in free agency during the 2019 off-season.

-On March 12, 2020, the 2019–20 season was paused due to the COVID-19 pandemic, with the remaining regular games being officially cancelled on May 26.
-On August 1, the season resumed and would finish following a 24-team playoff format, with the top 4 teams in each conference playing in a seeding round-robin tournament and the 8 lower-seeded teams in each conference competing in a best-of-five series, the Qualifying Round, to be held in two host cities in Canada.
-The Blue Jackets were qualified for the Qualifying Round, eventually defeating the Toronto Maple Leafs in five games.
-Then, in a first-round rematch of the previous playoffs, the Blue Jackets lost to the Tampa Bay Lightning in five games.
+On March 12, 2020, the 2019–20 season was paused due to the COVID-19 pandemic, with the remainder of the regular season being officially canceled on May 26.
+On August 1, the season would resume and follow a 24-team playoff format.
+The Blue Jackets advanced to the playoffs after defeating the Toronto Maple Leafs in five games in the qualifying round.
+The Blue Jackets then faced the Tampa Bay Lightning in a first round rematch of last season.
+They lost game 1 in the fifth overtime period, and went on to lose the series in five games.

 During the 2020 off-season, star forward Pierre-Luc Dubois signed a two-year extension with the Blue Jackets but would later request a trade from the team.
-The shortened 2020–21 season saw the Blue Jackets placed in the Central Division, under the NHL's realigned divisions as part of its COVID-19 policies.
-After being benched for the second and third periods in what would end up being his last game with the team on January 21, 2021, Dubois and a 2022 third-round pick were traded to the Winnipeg Jets in exchange for left winger Patrik Laine and Columbus native Jack Roslovic on January 23.
+The shortened 56-game 2020–21 season saw the Blue Jackets placed and struggle in the Central Division, under the NHL's realigned divisions.
+After being benched for the second and third periods in what would be his last game with the team on January 21, 2021, Dubois, along with a 2022 third-round pick, was traded to the Winnipeg Jets in exchange for wingers Patrik Laine and Jack Roslovic on January 23.
 Veteran players David Savard and captain Nick Foligno would also be traded to the Tampa Bay Lightning and the Toronto Maple Leafs, respectively.
-The team continued to struggle and finished last in their division, missing the playoffs for the first time since the 2015-16 season.
-Subsequently, it was announced that Tortorella and the Blue Jackets were mutually parting ways after six seasons.
+The team finished last in their division, with a dismal 18–26–12 record, missing the playoffs for the first time since 2016.
+Tortorella and the Blue Jackets would then part ways after six seasons.